 If you’re wondering what does GDPR stand for, we share all of the details about the General Data Protection Regulation (GDPR) and why it should matter to you.

 One thing you might have noticed in the last few weeks is an unusually high number of companies sharing details about their Privacy Policy and Terms and Conditions web pages.
-This is as a result of a new regulation in the EU called GDPR.
+This is a result of a new regulation in the EU called GDPR.

-While bloggers and businesses alike are talking about the changes GDPR is making on the internet, many are wondering what it is, and what impact it’ll have on them and their business.
+While bloggers and businesses are talking about the changes GDPR is making on the internet, many are wondering what it is, and what impact it’ll have on them and their business.

 What is the GDPR?